KamitaniLab/EmotionVideoNeuralRepresentation/README.md

   - BrainDecoderToolbox2 (./code/libraries/BrainDecodeeerToolbox2)

 Main parts:
-  - To go through all analyses and get all result figures, run this and python scripts as below.
+  - To go through all analyses and get all results, run this and python scripts as below.

     1. run this script with setting 1 for roiDataPreparation variable (multiple cpu can work in parallel)
     2. run this script with setting 1 for performDecAnalyses/performEncAnalyses/performRSAnalyses variables (multiple cpu can work in parallel)